kpkrishan/Github_Udacity-Python-For-Data-Science-Nanodegree-Program/README.md

 ### Files used
-In this project I dealt with the previous project files and names of file are given below:
+To answer the questions using Python,  will need to write a Python script

-Name:
+with the help of csv files and names of file are given below:

 1.chicago.csv

-2.washington.csv
+2.new_york_city.csv

-3.new_york_city.csv
+3.washington.csv

-4.bikeshare.py
+4. bikeshare.py
 5. .gitignore

-### Credits
+#### Credits
 To complete this project i used various blogs and github repos and questions asked on stackoverflow were very helpful.